Navidliverpool/TestUsers/Readme.md

 TestUsers is an **ASP.NET MVC database-first** application.

-This is a motorcycle online shop.
+This is a motorcycle E-shop.

 When the project is run you could get into the admin side after registering.